SkygearIO/guides/auth/email-verification/js.md

 ## Implications to the user record

-When email verification is enabled, Skygear will send an email verification email to all new signups using the email stored in their user records (i.e. the `email` field).
+When email verification is enabled, Skygear will send an email verification email to all new sign-ups using the email stored in their user records (i.e. the `email` field).

 Besides, 2 additional fields will be added to the user records:  `email_verified` and `is_verified`.